Aeria Games

 Aeria Games, formerly known as Aeria Games and Entertainment, was an online game publisher.
-The corporate headquarters were located in Berlin, Germany.
+The corporate headquarters were located Santa Clara, California, USA; and later, in Berlin, Germany.

 Aeria Games was a privately owned organization by Aeria Games & Entertainment Inc, later a subsidiary of ProSiebenSat.1 Media, and later of Gamigo, which operated an Internet gaming portal for massively multiplayer online games.
 It focused on online games in multiple formats, client games, browser games, and mobile games.
 It published games for North America, South America and Europe.
 It closed down in 2023.

 History

 Aeria Games was founded in Santa Clara, California, as Aeria Games & Entertainment.
 Two years later they opened their first international office in Berlin, Germany, which later became the company's headquarters.
-On January 5, the company acquired ijji, 2012.
+On January 5, 2012, the company acquired ijji, and later that year merged with Gamepot.

-The company also merged with Gamepot in late 2012.

 In February 2014, all its worldwide PC games business including its subsidiary Aeria Games Europe GmbH were sold to ProSiebenSat.1 Media.
 In May 2016, Aeria Games merged with Gamigo and let go 100 of their formerly 260 employees in Berlin.

-In February 2023, the gaming portal was closed down after its remaining games were transferred to other publishing companies.

 Its games were free-to-play and used a micropayment system to generate revenue (in-game item malls and advertising).